falcosecurity/falco-website/content/en/docs/_index.md

  - Plugins - allow users to extend the functionality of falco libraries/falco executable by adding new event sources and new fields that can extract information from events.
 For more information, see [Plugins](plugins).

+ - [Falcoctl](https://github.com/falcosecurity/falcoctl) - allows users to easily install rules and plugins and perform administrative tasks with Falco.
+It is bundled together with Falco.

 ## What are the ecosystem projects that can interact with Falco?

 Apart from the Falco core projects, the Falco organization also maintains and distributes ecosystem projects that help adopters get the most out of Falco.
 To learn more, visit the [Falco Evolution repositories](https://github.com/falcosecurity/evolution/#repositories) list.
-For example, the [falcosidekick](https://github.com/falcosecurity/falcosidekick) project makes it easier to output Falco events to many applications and channels, while the [falco-exporter](https://github.com/falcosecurity/falco-exporter) tool is used to integrate Falco with Prometheus.
+For example, the [falcosidekick](https://github.com/falcosecurity/falcosidekick) project makes it easier to output Falco events to many applications and channels, [falcoctl](https://github.com/falcosecurity/falcoctl) makes it easier to perform a number of administrative tasks for Falco, including installing and updating rules and plugins, while the [falco-exporter](https://github.com/falcosecurity/falco-exporter) tool is used to integrate Falco with Prometheus.